vtrmantovani/mario-kart/docs/index.md

 ## Run the tests

-1. Install the Python dependencies:
+1. Create a virtualenv with python 3.6:

     ```
-    make requirements-dev
+    virtualenv -p python3 .venv
     ```

+2. Active the virtualenv:

+    ```
+    source .venv/bin/activate
+    ```

+3. Install the Python dependencies:

+    ```
+    make requirements-test
+    ```

-2. Run the command:
+4. Run the command:

     ```
     make test